-The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont, the McLean Hospital Campus and the Open Space Subdistrict, Lone Tree Hill, Belmont Conservation Land, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, site topography, historic significance, and similar factors.
-Consistent with Attachment G: Historic Preservation Agreement, McLean or its developers will consult with the Historic District Commission regarding the proposed design plans including both architecture and landscape elements.
-The HDC shall determine if proposed renovation of the historic Chapel Building meets the Secretary of Interior's Standards for Rehabilitation.
+The Planning Board shall consider the architectural and aesthetic compatibility of the proposed development project with the character of the Town of Belmont. and the McLean Hospital Campus and the Open Space Subdistrict, Lone Tree Hill, Belmont Conservation Land, taking into account appropriate scale, massing, and location of buildings on the lot, roof slopes, exterior building materials, site topography, historic significance, and similar factors.
 The following objectives and criteria shall be considered in reviewing development projects in the MDZ3OD:

 - a.
 Appropriateness of the proposed design and materials of proposed buildings; - b.
-Impact on traffic and pedestrian flow and safety; - c.
-Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - d.
+Impact on traffic and pedestrian flow and safety; - Adequacy of utilities, including sewage disposal, water supply, and storm water drainage; - d.
 Adequacy of the arrangement of parking and loading spaces in relation to the proposed uses of the buildings; - e.
 Appropriateness of the proposed methods of disposal of refuse and other wastes resulting from the uses permitted on the site, including size, location, and landscape screening of dumpsters and other trash receptacles; and - f.
 Adequacy of landscaping/site improvements. - g.
 Impact on abutting properties within the Zones 2 and 4, and the Institutional and Open Space Subdistricts of the McLean District.